jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 4 Hiding (explicit) recursion
 -----------------------------

-In Section 2, we have detailed the differences between explicit and structured recursion and explained that whenever there is a choice between structured and explicit recursion, structured recursion should always be used.
+In Section 3, we have detailed the differences between explicit and structured recursion and explained that whenever there is a choice between structured and explicit recursion, structured recursion should always be used.

+This section, we will give the steps for abstracting away recursive algebraic data types at its type level by using the concept of a fixed point.

 ### 4.1 Parameterising Recursion